amalic/Jupyterlab/README.md

 docker run --rm -it -p 8888:8888 -e PASSWORD="<your_secret>" amalic/jupyterlab
 ```

+The container will install requirements from files present at the root of the repository at `docker run` (in this order):

+* `packages.txt`: install apt-get packages
+* `requirements.txt`: install pip packages
+* `extensions.txt`: install Jupyterlab extensions

+### Run from Git repository

-or provide a Git repository to clone in `/notebooks` when doing `docker run`
+You can provide a Git repository to be cloned in `/notebooks` when doing `docker run`

 ```bash
 docker run --rm -it -p 8888:8888 -v /data/jupyterlab-notebooks:/notebooks -e PASSWORD="<your_secret>" -e GIT_URL="https://github.com/vemonet/translator-sparql-notebook" umids/jupyterlab:latest